Monetary History

 Key Takeaways

-• Monetary history illustrates the progression from physical commodity money (like gold and silver) to representative money (backed by commodities) and finally to fiat money (backed by government decree).
+• Monetary history illustrates the progression from physical commodity money (like gold and silver) and finally to fiat money (backed by government decree).

 • The Gold Standard, which linked currencies to a fixed weight of gold, provided price stability but limited the flexibility of monetary policy during crises.